The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 \item Third, when $\al\neq 0$, the global solution to \eqref{equsf} was first rigorously constructed by Cercignani \cite{Cer89,Cer00,Cer02}.
 The properties of solutions were further studied by Bobylev-Caraffini-Spiga \cite{BCS}.
 The high-velocity tail was derived from the Boltzmann-Fokker-Planck model by Acedo-Santos-Bobylev \cite{ASB}.
-The great progress has been recently made by James-Nota-Vel\'azquez \cite{JNV-ARMA,JNV-JNS,JNV19}, Matthies-Theil \cite{MT} and Bobylev-Nota-Vel\'azquez \cite{BNV-2019}.
+Great progress has been recently made by James-Nota-Vel\'azquez \cite{JNV-ARMA,JNV-JNS,JNV19}, Matthies-Theil \cite{MT} and Bobylev-Nota-Vel\'azquez \cite{BNV-2019}.
 Specifically, \cite{JNV-ARMA} studied the existence of self-similar solutions in a weak topology sense, and \cite{JNV-JNS,JNV19} derived the explicit long-time asymptotics of solutions in either the collision-dominated or hyperbolic-dominated cases.
 The large-time asymptotic stability of self-similar profiles was recently established in \cite{BNV-2019} on the basis of the Bobylev's Fourier transform approach \cite{Bo75,Bo88}.
 The analysis in \cite{MT} confirmed the non-existence of self-similar solutions with the exponential high-velocity tail.

-\item Last, as we mentioned before, although the hydrodynamic limit of the spatially inhomogeneous Boltzmann equation has been extensively studied in general settings, it seems that very few results are known for the reformulated Boltzmann equation \eqref{rbe} as $\eps\to 0$; readers may refer to \cite{CerCo, Ko,LL,OSA,Ro,Sone07,STO} and reference therein for some discussions or numeric results on the problem.
-In particular, on one hand, the stability/instability of kinetic shear flow was formally studied in \cite{GaSa} in terms of the corresponding fluid dynamical equations, but the rigorous mathematical analysis is challenging to be figured out.
-On the other hand, the stability problem on the incompressible Euler or Navier-Stokes equations for the velocity field $\Fu$ around the Couette flow $u_\al^{sh}$ has been investigated in great depth by Bedrossian together with his collaborators Masmoudi, Germain and Vicol \cite{BM-15,BMV-16,BGM-17} and by many other people, see the survey \cite{BGM-BAMS} and references therein.
-Therefore, one may expect to develop new techniques to understand the stability of Couette flows at the kinetic level either in large time or in the hydrodynamic regime.
+\item Last, as we mentioned before, although the hydrodynamic limit of the spatially inhomogeneous Boltzmann equation has been extensively studied in general settings, as far as we know there are very few results are known for the reformulated Boltzmann equation \eqref{rbe} as $\eps\to 0$; readers may refer to \cite{CerCo, Ko,LL,OSA,Ro,Sone07,STO} and reference therein for some discussions or numeric results on this problem.
+In particular, on one hand, the stability/instability of kinetic shear flow was formally studied in \cite{GaSa} in terms of the corresponding fluid dynamical equations, but rigorous mathematical analysis has remained very challenging.
+On the other hand, the stability problem for the incompressible Euler or Navier-Stokes equations for the velocity field $\Fu$ around the Couette flow $u_\al^{sh}$ has been investigated in great depth by Bedrossian together with his collaborators Masmoudi, Germain and Vicol \cite{BM-15,BMV-16,BGM-17} and by many other people; we refer to the survey \cite{BGM-BAMS} and references therein.
+Therefore, it is an interesting problem to develop new techniques to understand the stability of Couette flows at the kinetic level either in large time or in the hydrodynamic regime.

 \end{itemize}